siqad/siqad/packaging/win/README.md

 # Windows Portable Build Script

+---

+This build script is no longer needed with SiQADConnector having been moved to pip and automatically downloaded into the plugins' venv on demand.

+---

 To create a portable Windows archive for SiQAD, read the comments at the top of the `win_portable` script file for instructions.

 This assumes that you already have the SiQAD Windows executable (`siqad.exe`) and siqadtools wheels (`*.whl`) compiled and ready for deployment.
 For the developers' workflow, we compile Windows binaries on CI platform AppVeyor.
 Please consult [appveyor.yml](../../appveyor.yml) for relevant setup parameters and compilation scripts if you would like to adapt that workflow to a native Windows 10 installation.